lukemccarvill/LED-Globe-Project/README.md

 # Project Overview

+*this v2 branch is for implementing the nighttime lights rather than using population density*

 This project is an **open-source platform for defining and exploring global energy distribution solutions**.
 It is designed to serve as a **template for building solution-based scenarios**, particularly focused on future energy systems like a **global solar grid** or other regional energy models.
 The goal is to help define the problem of energy distribution at a global scale, inviting others to **contribute** and use this **platform to explore potential solutions**.

 The project uses a **1.27-metre-diameter spherical globe** made up of **12 gores** constructed from flexible printed circuit boards (PCBs) with surface-mounted LEDs.
 These 12 gores are divided in half at the equator, resulting in **24 total strips** of flexible PCB (each 1m x 0.333m in size).